MicrosoftDocs/win32/desktop-src/VSS/using-vss-automated-system-recovery-for-disaster-recovery.md

 ---
-Description: 'A VSS backup-and-recovery application that performs disaster recovery (also called bare-metal recovery) can use the Automated System Recovery (ASR) writer together with Windows Preinstallation Environment (Windows PE) to back up and restore critical volumes and other components of the bootable system state.
-The backup application is implemented as a VSS requester.' ms.assetid: '13adfd79-f26a-4385-9b59-129d06fa72eb'
+Description: A VSS backup-and-recovery application that performs disaster recovery (also called bare-metal recovery) can use the Automated System Recovery (ASR) writer together with Windows Preinstallation Environment (Windows PE) to back up and restore critical volumes and other components of the bootable system state.
+The backup application is implemented as a VSS requester. ms.assetid: 13adfd79-f26a-4385-9b59-129d06fa72eb
-title: Using VSS Automated System Recovery for Disaster Recovery
+title: Using VSS Automated System Recovery for Disaster Recovery ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using VSS Automated System Recovery for Disaster Recovery